Leeds domestic abuse victims a step closer to safety

 Yorkshire author publishes newest addition to best-selling children’s series

-With homelessness rates on the rise, Simon’s big sleep out aims to raise awareness for rough sleepers in Leeds
+With homelessness rates on the rise, Simon’s big sleep out aims to help rough sleepers in Leeds.

 More than 100 people have signed a petition opposing Leeds City Council plans to convert a student accommodation into homes for asylum-seekers.